Deaths at Deepcut army barracks: James Collinson

 The mother of Pte.
 James Collinson as of 2018 was reported as seeking a new inquest into the circumstances of his death at Deepcut barracks.
 In July 2019 it was reported that the parents of Pte.
 Collinson had abandoned their campaign for a new inquest into the circumstances of his death, stating that having observed what the other families had been through in the second inquests they didn't have the emotional or physical strength to submit themselves to the same process.
 They further stated that they supported calls from the other families for a public enquiry into the condition of Deepcut Barracks in the 1995-2002 period, requesting that it should examine why it took the serial violent deaths of four recruits before the authorities admitted that there was something seriously wrong at the facility.

 Anthony Bartlett

 In June 2021, it was revealed that a fifth recruit, Pte Anthony Bartlett, had died at the barracks in July 2001 from an overdose of prescription painkillers; the BBC reported that "a former detective who investigated the later deaths at Deepcut [retired Det Ch Insp Colin Sutton] said it was 'staggering' he was not told about it".

 Cultural references

-The series of deaths at the Princess Royal Barracks, Deepcut, were used as the basis for a theatrical production entitled Deep Cut (2008) by Philip Ralph, which premiered at the Edinburgh Festival, followed by a run at the Tricycle Theatre in London.
-Another theatre play based upon the events, focusing on the death of Pte.
-Gray, entitled Geoff Dead: Disco for Sale, written by Fiona Evans, was performed in October/November 2008 at the 'Live Theatre' in Newcastle-upon-Tyne.
+The series of deaths were used as the basis of a verbatim stage play entitled Deep Cut by Philip Ralph, which premiered at the Edinburgh Festival Fringe in 2008, before a run at the Tricycle Theatre in London the following year.
+Another play based upon the events, focusing on the death of Pte.
+Gray, entitled Geoff Dead: Disco for Sale, written by Fiona Evans, was performed in 2008 at Live Theatre in Newcastle-upon-Tyne.